 All our programs provide you with an opportunity to take exciting strides in your own intellectual development and to contribute to your chosen field of study.
 All this is enhanced by York’s location in the heart of the Greater Toronto Area’s rich social and cultural environment.

 Throughout York’s Faculties and research centres, there is a special commitment to tailoring graduate programs to meet the challenges and needs of its diverse students.
 With one of the largest and finest cohorts of graduate students in the country, York’s Faculty of Graduate Studies has the resources and ambition to provide the strong administrative and financial support that is necessary to facilitate a first-rate student experience.

-Its so important that as you consider coming to York University for Graduate Studies, that you are aware of all the supports and services we have here.
-And also ... by exploring the following information page, you can really think the entire prospect of Graduate Studies.
-Have a look here.
+It's so important that as you consider coming to York University for Graduate Studies, that you are aware of all the supports and services we have here.
+And also… by exploring the Graduate Studies Incoming Students page.